pysmo/aimbat/README.md

 Running Unit Tests
 ------------------
 [Unit Tests](https://docs.python.org/2/library/unittest.html#) are used to ensure robustness of the program.
 They should be run each time you make a significant change to AIMBAT, to ensure you did not accidentally break some functionality.
-Inside the repository ``aimbat``, run
+Inside the repository ``aimbat/src/pysmo/unit_tests``, run

-	python /src/pysmo/unit_tests/run_unit_tests.py
+	python run_unit_tests.py